unbxd/search-JS-library/docs/configurations/FacetsConfig.md

 String
 {: .label }

-Placeholder text for the facet search input.
+"searchPlaceHolder" defines the placeholder text for the facet search input.

 ### Default Value
 {: .no_toc }